Johnny Roland

-Johnny Earl Roland (born May 21, 1943) is a former American football player and coach.
-He played as a running back in the National Football League (NFL) for the St. Louis Cardinals from 1966 to 1972 and the New York Giants in 1973.
-Roland played college football at the University of Missouri, where he was a consensus All-American in 1965 as a defensive back.
+Johnny Earl Roland (born May 21, 1943) is an American former professional football player and coach in the National Football League (NFL).
+He played as a running back for the St. Louis Cardinals from 1966 to 1972 and the New York Giants in 1973.
+Roland played college football for the Missouri Tigers, earning consensus All-American honors as a defensive back in 1965.
+He was the star running back of the first racially integrated high school team to win a Texas state football championship.
 After his playing days, he served as an assistant coach with the number of NFL teams and at the University of Notre Dame.
 Roland was inducted into the College Football Hall of Fame as a player in 1998.

-Playing career

-High school
+Early life

-Roland played high school football at Roy Miller High School in Corpus Christi, Texas and led the team to a 13–1 record and the 4A State Championship.
+Roland was born on May 21, 1943, in Corpus Christi, Texas.
+He played high school football at Roy Miller High School in Corpus Christi, and in 1960 led the team to a 13–1 record and the 4A State Championship, the first racially integrated team in Texas to win a state high school championship.

+On the way to the 1960 championship, the Buccaneers won three playoff games to reach the finals, including a win against Port Arthur which was led by future college and NFL Hall of fame coach Jimmy Johnson.
+They defeated Wichita Falls in the championship game, one of the country's best high school teams (which appeared in four consecutive title games during that period).
+Roland had 103 yards rushing in the title game, including a 37-yard touchdown run in the 13–6 victory.
+On the year, Roland rushed for 1,224 yards and scored 90 points.

+He was a first team high school All-American.

+In 2009, he was inducted into the Texas High School Football Hall of Fame.